LawleySpring2018/games-tourism-spring2018/README.md

 | 65%-82.9%	| C |
 | 0-64.9%	| F |

-### In-Class Activities (30% of final grade)
+## Individual Assignments

-### Projects (60% of final grade)
+### Class Journal or Blog (20% of final grade)
+Each week there will be lectures, readings, and in-class activities.
+You will be expected to maintain a journal--either as a Google Doc (with access granted to me), or as a blog (you can set up your own, or I can set one up for you).
+You will receive a weekly grade on this, although the grades will be posted every 2-3 weeks.

-### Attendance & Class Participation (10% of final grade)
+### Attendance & Class Participation (20% of final grade)
-You are expected to attend class regularly.
-In some cases, I will announce that attendance is optional *if* you complete that day's exercise before the start of class.
+You are expected to attend class regularly, since there will be many guest lectures, site visits, and group activities that cannot be made up outside of class.

+## Group Game Project
+Projects will be assessed twice.

+### Midterm Assessment (20% of final grade)
+I will assess your group's progress at the end of week 7.
+This assessment will include your pitches, proposals, ongoing documentation, and team communication and organization effectiveness.
+I will include a peer evaluation component in this assessment.

+If you have created a prototype and/or performed a playtest, I will review that separately, and will use it to determine whether you should apply to pitch your game at the Reboot Develop conference.

+### Final Assessment (40% of final grade)
+Your final assessment will include all prototypes and playtests, design documentation, team communication and effectiveness, and the final version of the game itself.
+I will include a peer evaluation component in this assessment, as well.

 ## Additional Policies